Demerits and penalties for not meeting mutual obligation requirements

 We can’t waive these penalties.

-If you do the right thing for 3 months in the penalty zone, you’ll return to the green zone.
-If this happens, you’ll have no demerits.
+If you meet your requirements for 3 months, you’ll return to the green zone with no demerits.

-You may get a work refusal failure if you either:
+You may get a work refusal failure if you don’t:

-You may get an unemployment failure if you either:
+You may get an unemployment failure if you:

-- choose to leave your job without a valid reason
+- choose to leave your job without a reasonable excuse

 - lose your job due to misconduct.